alonitac/PolyBot/README.md

     @delfile(x) - delete the chosen file (run after @list command).
     @delall - delete all files (run after @list command).

-regular text without the @ sign will be searched in YouTube.
+Regular text without the @ sign will be searched in YouTube.